Writing Intensive Course

 PART III: STUDENT COMPLETION REQUIREMENTS

-Students are required to take nine hours from this component, with at least three hours at the 300 – 400 level and at least three hours in the major.
+Students are required to take nine hours from this component, with at least three hours in the major.
+No more than three hours in this component can come from 400-level courses.